wtsi-hgi/triple-e/README.md

 ## License

-Copyright (C) 2014 Genome Research Limited
+Copyright (c) 2014, 2015 Genome Research Limited

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the